Justin0526/Tikam_Team_BED_SPM_Assignment/README.md

 **User Story:**
 _As a senior navigating the city, I want to find nearby facilities and transport stops, so that I can travel safely and access essential services._

-- Browse nearby clinics, hawkers, MRT/bus stops
+- Browse nearby clinics, hawkers, bus stops
 - Filter by facility type
 - View name, hours, and location with Google Maps
-- Bookmark favourites
+- Bookmark facilities or bus stops
 - Search bookmarks
+- Create category to add bookmarks
+- View Bus stops and Bus arrivals
+- "Take me there" to the facility/bus stop desired

 ---